WarrenRobotics/V5-PreAutonMenu-VCS/README.md

 Due to some limitations within Vex Coding Studio, a [more advanced program](https://github.com/Wup123102/V5-MenuTester-PROS) is in the works, which uses [PROS](https://pros.cs.purdue.edu/).

+NOTE: For the "MenuTester_With_Competition.vex" program, a competition switch or match controller must be plugged into the controller and have a current state of disabled BEFORE the program is run for the menu to start properly.

 Here is the simple work flow of the program:

 ![Simple Workflow of Menu](https://github.com/WarrenRobotics/V5-PreAutonMenu-VCS/blob/master/src/common/images/V5PreAutonMenu.jpg)